Episode 16: Therese M. Stewart

 Therese M. Stewart, former Associate Justice and now Presiding Justice of the California Court of Appeal, First Appellate District, Division Two, chats with MC Sungaila about moving from a high-profile advocacy career to the bench, efforts to diversify the courts, and collaborating with her judicial colleagues.
 She provides an in-depth exploration of her work prior to the bench in the area of LGBT rights, both in private practice and at the City Attorney's Office.
 Tune in for an enlightening and inspiring discussion with valuable insights you can use in your practice.

-Justice Therese Stewart
+About Justice Therese M. Stewart:

 Justice Stewart was appointed to the First Appellate District in June 2014 by Governor Edmund G. Brown, Jr. She serves as an Associate Justice in Division Two.